timplourde/js-components/README.md

 ## Before You Begin

+The examples in this turorial:
-These examples make use **Knockout.js** for basic data-binding/templating/MVVM functionality.
+* Use [Knockout.js](http://knockoutjs.com/) for basic data-binding/templating/MVVM functionality.
 If you are not familiar with Knockout, check out the online tutorials at [learn.knockoutjs.com](http://learn.knockoutjs.com/).
 It's worth your time!

-These examples can easily be re-written to have each component use different MV* libraries internally such as Backbone.js or whatever.
+* Can easily be re-written to have each component use different MV* libraries internally such as Backbone.js or whatever.
+* Don't bother to be feature-complete with stuff like input validation.

-These examples also use a basic technique for "constructor functions" like so:
+The examples also use a basic technique for "constructor functions" like so:

 	foo = function(){
 		var self = this;